College Tax Credits

 The American Opportunity Tax Credit and Lifetime Learning Credit offer two ways to reduce your taxes while paying for college.

 American Opportunity Credit

-This credit—which reduces the amount of income tax you may have to pay—is available for four years of college and can be used for course materials, in addition to tuition and fees.
+This is a tax credit of up to $2,500 of the cost of tuition.
+A tax credit reduces the amount of income tax you may have to pay.
+It is available for four years of college and can be used for course materials, in addition to tuition and fees.
 Forty percent of the American Opportunity Credit may be refundable.
 This means that if the refundable portion of your credit is more than your tax, the excess will be refunded to you.
 To qualify for the American Opportunity Credit, your child must be pursuing a degree, going to school at least half time and not have a felony drug conviction.
 Income limits apply: see the IRS American Opportunity Tax Credit information for details.